rendall/icebreakers/README.md

 Icebreaker questions are conversation starters you can ask to get to know someone, or to know your team.
 Load the site and it will present one of the thousands of questions in [the list](./QUESTIONS.md).
 Push the _Pick another question_ button to pick another question.
 If you want to go back to a previous question, push your browser's back button.

+### Can I change the appearance of the site?

+Yes, click the icon on the bottom right that looks like a painter's palette.
+You can cycle through all of the available [themes](./THEMES.md)

 ### These questions are terrible!

 First, that's not even a question.
 But fair point.
 The questions are scraped from the web, and the quality is uneven.
 Go ahead and press that _pick another_ button.